RgbTrouw/Qs-Messenger/README.md

 Known Issues:
 - Secure Socket doesn't seem to be connecting on Windows for now .?
 We are working on finding suitable solutions on resolving the issue.
+Ie. resolving the Ssl connection or generating an in app encryption over tcp.

 - Window position is also off on Windows and a simple fix has been designed.